 - Recal Coach and trip leader for all mindfulness practices throughout the trip

 - including breathwork, meditation, quiet hikes, and more

-- four nights in trailer cabins at ROAM Beyond's Columbia Falls, MT location
+- three nights in trailer cabins at ROAM Beyond's Columbia Falls, MT location

 - one night at a campground within the national park (all camping gear included)